 Anyone paying attention to the 2017 news cycle has plenty to be depressed about this year, but thankfully, there have been a lot of great movies to help distract from what’s happening in our nation’s capital, some of which even serve as much-needed commentary on the current political climate.
 As usual, my annual year-end list features a mix of recognized best-of candidates and a few outliers that hopefully express my unique taste in films, at least compared to my fellow critics.
-If you don’t see your favorite movie in my Top 10 or the Honorable Mentions section below, chances are there either wasn’t enough time to watch it (i.e. “Phantom Thread”), or in the case of films like “mother!,” “The Florida Project” and “Logan,” they’re wildly overrated.
+If you don’t see your favorite movie in my top 10 or the Honorable Mentions section below, chances are there either wasn’t enough time to watch it or it simply wasn’t my cup of tea.

 10. “GET OUT“

 Jordan Peele’s directorial debut may not be what fans were expecting from a comedian best known for his sketch comedy work, but it’s a clever and confident genre mashup that expertly blends suspense and humor with some biting (and incredibly timely) social commentary on race relations in America.
 Heavily influenced by sci-fi horror films like “The Stepford Wives” and “Invasion of the Body Snatchers,” “Get Out” keeps you on the edge of your seat throughout its intense, tightly paced runtime, utilizing extreme close-ups and Michael Abels’ eerie musical score to build tension and create an unsettling atmosphere of paranoia that effectively puts you in the protagonist’s shoes.
 Though Daniel Kaluuya and the rest of the cast all deliver fantastic work in their respective roles, the movie’s true star is Peele himself, whose singular vision makes “Get Out” one film that you won’t soon forget.